Skip to main content

 What's Morph's Approach to Decentralized Sequencers?

-Morph stands apart from other Rollup projects due to the emphasis on establishing a decentralized sequencer network right from inception.
-This design was guided by the following core principles:
+Morph is distinct from other Rollup projects due to the emphasis on establishing a decentralized sequencer network from inception.
+This design is guided by the following core principles:

 Efficiency: